Inflo

-Dean Josiah Cover, professionally known as Inflo, is an English record producer, songwriter, and multi-instrumentalist.
+Dean Josiah Cover (born 4 June 1988), professionally known as Inflo, is a British producer, songwriter, and multi-instrumentalist.
 He helms the R&B music collective project Sault, which foregrounds black-centric issues.

 Career

 In 2014, British rock band the Kooks worked with Inflo on their fourth studio album Listen after frontman Luke Pritchard discovered him via SoundCloud.
-Pritchard described Inflo as a "young Quincy Jones" as Pritchard applauded Inflo's bravery and conceptuality in his production.
-In 2016, Inflo worked with Max Jury, Michael Kiwanuka, and Tom Odell.
-In 2017, Inflo won the Best Song Musically and Lyrically at the Ivor Novello Awards for co-writing "Black Man in a White World", performed by Kiwanuka.
+Pritchard described Inflo as a "young Quincy Jones" noting Inflo's bravery and conceptuality in his production.
+In 2016, Inflo worked with Max Jury, Tom Odell, and Michael Kiwanuka, working with the latter on his critically acclaimed sophomore album, Love & Hate, for which he won the Best Song Musically and Lyrically at the Ivor Novello Awards for co-writing "Black Man in a White World".

-In 2020, Inflo received the Mercury Prize for his production work on Michael Kiwanuka's third studio album Kiwanuka.
+In 2020, Inflo was a songwriter and producer (along with Danger Mouse) on Michael Kiwanuka's third studio album Kiwanuka, which received the 2020 Mercury Prize while earning him a nomination (as a producer) for Best Rock Album at the 63rd Annual Grammy Awards.
 He also won the Best Album at the Ivor Novello Awards the same year for his work on the album Grey Area by Little Simz.

-In 2021, it was reported that he was working with Adele on her upcoming fourth studio album 30.
+In 2021, Inflo produced Little Simz' Sometimes I Might Be Introvert and Cleo Sol's Mother, in addition to his work on Sault's fifth effort, Nine and contributing to three songs on Adele's fourth studio album 30, earning him a second Grammy nomination for Album of the Year (as a songwriter and producer).
 On 30 September 2021, Inflo was announced as the winner of the acclaimed MPG (Music Producers Guild) UK "Producer of the Year" award.

-On 8 February 2022, Inflo was announced as the "Producer of the Year" at the 2022 Brit Awards, this was especially significant due to Inflo being the first black person to receive this honour since the inception of the Brits in 1977.
+On 8 February 2022, he was announced as the "Producer of the Year" at the 2022 Brit Awards, becoming the first Black person to receive this honour since the inception of the Brits in 1977.

-On 18 October 2022, Inflo was thanked by Little Simz for his production work on her album Sometimes I Might Be Introvert.
+Legal issues

+In January 2025, collaborator Little Simz sued Inflo for failing to repay a £1.7m loan.
+The loan was to be put towards recordings costs, as well as a one-off Sault event.

+Personal life

+Inflo is married to singer and bandmate Cleo Sol.
+They welcomed their first child in 2021.